lkasym/AstroGo/README.md

      ```

 4. **Connecting Backend and Frontend**
-   - Make sure the backend is running on `http://localhost:5000`.
-Update the API URL in the frontend code if necessary.
+   - Ensure the backend is running on `http://localhost:5000`.
+Update the API URL in the frontend if needed.

 ---

-## 📚 Data Sources
+## 📜 Data Sources

-AstroGo’s model has been trained and refined using reliable astrological sources, ensuring a depth and accuracy in predictions that users can trust.
+AstroGo’s model is based on respected astrological texts, ensuring accurate and insightful predictions:

 - [Saptarishis Astrology Articles](https://saptarishisastrology.com/category/articles/)
 - [Brihat Parashara Hora Shastra (English)](https://archive.org/details/BPHSEnglish)